Survey in Pre-Modern Europe (HIST-101)

 This course surveys the history of women in the United States from 1848 to the present.
 We will explore the lived experiences of many different kinds of women and analyze the ways in which other categories of identity -- race, ethnicity, nationality, class, sexual orientation, age, etc -- affect those experiences.
 We will also explore the development of feminist consciousness among U.S. women, and analyze attempts to expand that consciousness both nationally and globally.
-Cross-listed with WMST 223.
+Cross-listed with WGST 223.
 (Spring)

 A History of the American South (HIST-224)

 This course will cover selected topics in Southern history from the establishment of the Southern colonies in the 17th century to the civil rights struggle of the 1960s.
 It will explore the basic economic, social and political facets of Southern history, as well as such specific issues as race relations and the Southern literary imagination.
 Throughout the course, an attempt will be made to define the factors that made the South such a distinctive and important region in American history.